 Bob is a frequent public speaker and author on a broad range of urban and regional economic growth issues, including business, finance, housing, clean energy, human capital and innovation dynamics.
 He has also testified on these issues before federal, state and local legislatures.
 Before joining Shorebank, Bob was a partner at Hartunian, Futterman & Howard, leading complex civil rights and other constitutional litigation, and representing governments, non-profit organizations and community leaders.
 He clerked for federal Judge George Leighton, after receiving a J.D. from the University of Chicago Law School and a B.A. from Yale University.

 Prior to joining RW Ventures, Matt worked as a Senior Consultant for MAXIMUS Consulting, Inc., where he conducted management and financial consulting projects for city and county government clients, and as a Litigation Support Analyst for Debevoise & Plimpton LLP.
 He has also interned with leading organizations in the sustainable urban development field, such as the Center for Neighborhood Technology and the Coalition for Smarter Growth in Washington, D.C., where he researched and analyzed affordable housing and cargo-oriented development issues.
 Before turning to economic development, Matt spent five years as a New York-based actor, appearing in over 30 stage and film productions and gaining union membership in Actors’ Equity.
-Matt has a B.A. in Political Science and a Master’s degree in Public Policy, both from Duke University.
+Matt has a B.A. in Political Science and a Masters degree in Public Policy, both from Duke University.